 Once you’ve decided on the destinations you want to visit and where you’re starting and ending your Europe trip, you can determine the best route for your itinerary.
 Look at a map of Europe to avoid backtracking on your route- it wastes both time and money.
 Your itinerary may change after deciding on a particular route.
 By looking at a map you can understand the locations which help you decide between destinations that are too far out of the way or that there is an interesting city to visit between distant locations that can break up the required travel time.

-Determine the Cost of Travelling based on preferred mode of transport
+Determine the Cost of Travelling based on the preferred mode of transport:

 Price out the cost of travelling between cities in Europe to get an idea of its effect on your travel budget.
 If the costs are too high you may want to reduce the number of cities you visit on your trip.